PKU-Alignment/Safe-Policy-Optimization/docs/source/algorithms/first_order.rst

             distribution, old_distribution_b
          ).sum(-1, keepdim=True)

-      - Then, update the policy by using cost adavantage and kl divergence.
+      - Then, update the policy by using cost advantage and kl divergence.

       .. code:: python